 The only jurisdiction of the PPS is a Florida Educator Certificate or application for a Florida Educator Certificate.
 The PPS has no authority in matters regarding persons who are not Florida certified educators such as bus drivers, paraprofessionals, custodians, support staff, volunteers, non-certified substitute teachers and non-certified district administrators.

 What type of complaints does the Office of Professional Practices Services pursue?

-The scope of what may be investigated by the Office is defined by Florida Statute and State Board of Education Rule.
+The scope of what may be investigated by the Office is defined by Florida Statutes and State Board of Education Rule.
 Only supported violations of the statute and Principles of Professional Conduct the Education Profession in Florida may be investigated by the PPS.

-Example 1: Teacher Mr. Jones in an attempt to quiet 2nd grade student Mark, placed duct tape over Mark’s mouth and this allegation was supported by written witness testimony.
+Example 1: Teacher Mr. Jones, in an attempt to quiet 2nd grade student Mark, placed duct tape over Mark’s mouth and this allegation was supported by written witness testimony.

 Example 2: Teacher Ms. Call was found guilty of being in possession of marijuana.

 Are all complaints investigated?

 No. The PPS is not the employer and does not review employment related matters nor does it conduct third party reviews of local level decisions.
 Florida law requires that complaints must be "legally sufficient."
 Legally sufficient means that the allegation has been supported as being true and the conduct would violate pertinent Florida Statutes or State Board of Education Rules (Principles of Professional Conduct).
 Additionally the conduct must warrant a sanction against the educator's certificate.